NatalieMoss/NatalieMoss/README.md

+# About Me
-🌱 I'm currently learning Python
+🌱 I'm currently learning Python, HTML, CSS... so fun!

-🌐 I'm a geospatial professional
+🌐 Geospatial professional by training

 📚 Ask me for geography book recommendations